queoGmbH/form-test-server/README.md

 Sometimes servers have problemes and this should get tested.

+*   GET to * to get an infopage
-*   Post to / and get alternatly a 200 or 500 statuscode back
+*   POST to / and get alternatly a 200 or 500 statuscode back
-*   Post to /ok and get a 200
+*   POST to /ok and get a 200
-*   Post to /fail and get a 500
+*   POST to /fail and get a 500

 The formdata gets logged on all routes equaly.